vardecab/content-diet/README.md

 There’s just too much content every day.
 Most of it is noise, and a lot becomes irrelevant within 24 hours.

 I found myself spending too much time reading across YouTube, X, newsletters, and websites — only to realize most of it didn’t stick or help me grow.
 I needed a smarter, faster way to catch the valuable stuff without falling into a daily time sink.
+Ideally it's gonna be a podcast, but for now - it's a written digest.

+Think of it as putting your information consumption on a _diet_ — cutting out the junk content and keeping only the nutritious bits that actually matter.

 ## Release History